City Pier A: Expansion and 20th century

 The Department of Docks' engineer-in-chief introduced plans in February 1900 to extend Pier A about 50 ft eastward.
 The first two stories of the eastward annex were constructed at this time, and a third story was built above the eastern annex in 1904.
 To reduce navigational hazards in the North River, federal government removed a large ledge of rock next to Pier A in 1905; the project took over a year to complete.
-Pier A was also the homeport of the Harbor Department patrol boat Patrol, which traveled around New York Harbor nightly until she was retired in 1916.
-During World War I, the Harbor Department officers at Pier A were also trained to guard against enemy attacks.
+Pier A was the homeport of the Harbor Department patrol boat Patrol, which traveled around New York Harbor nightly until she was retired in 1916.
+During World War I, the Harbor Department officers at Pier A were trained to guard against attacks by foreign enemies.
 After the end of World War I, a clock was installed in the pier's tower as a memorial to 116,000 US servicemen who died during World War I. The clock was unveiled on January 25, 1919, with speeches made by mayor John Francis Hylan and docks commissioner George Murray Hulbert.
+In 1922, the NYPD abolished the Marine Division and replaced it with the 16th Inspection District, which was headquartered at Pier A. Two years later, the NYPD acquired the speedboat Battery, which was based out of Pier A.

-In 1922, the NYPD abolished the Marine Division and replaced it with the 16th Inspection District, which was headquartered at Pier A. Two years later, the NYPD acquired the speedboat Battery, which was based out of Pier A. Numerous notable figures sailed to New York City through Pier A during the mid-20th century, including former British prime minister David Lloyd George; aviator Charles Lindbergh; Crown Prince Olav and Princess Martha of Norway; and King George VI and Queen Elizabeth I of England.
+Numerous notable figures sailed to New York City through Pier A during the mid-20th century, including former British prime minister David Lloyd George; aviator Charles Lindbergh; Crown Prince Olav and Princess Martha of Norway; and King George VI and Queen Elizabeth of England.
 The pier also hosted events, such as a showcase of products from Florida, as well as an exhibition of a U-boat captured during World War II.
 Docks Department employees dedicated a bronze tablet at Pier A, honoring former docks commissioner Michael Cosgrove, in 1930.